Dorism517/Human-SRA-Gem/Instructions for Human SRA GEM.md

     SRX17045801
     SRX17045812 #input the SRR identifiers of the chosen individual runs
 ~~~
 3. Build the GEM.
-GEMmaker used NCBI to access the needed datasets and runs nextflow.
+GEMmaker used NCBI to access the needed datasets and runs the nextflow program.
 Results will be seen in the **results directory**.
-If wanting to process the other runs, the process can be changed by altering the experiment ID's.
+If wanting to process the other runs, the process can be changed by altering the experiment ID.
 ~~~
     nextflow run systemsgenetics/gemmaker -profile singularity \
 --pipeline kallisto \